INSIGHT: Venezuela Sanctions

 • A non-US entity should not assist or facilitate a US person (such as a US employee) in acting in contravention of the measures applicable to US persons.

 On 18 October 2023 OFAC issued several General Licenses, authorizing certain transactions otherwise prohibited by the US Venezuela sanctions program, including General License 44 which on a temporary basis (until 18 April 2024) authorised transactions that are related to oil and gas sector operations in Venezuela, including necessary transactions with PDVSA (or entities owned/controlled by it) and certain blocked Venezuelan banks.
-The license has not been renewed, but a wind-down period until 31 May 2024 was granted by the OFAC.
-Further information is available in this IG circular.
+This license came in addition to General License 41 at the time, which permitted the carriage of oil from Chevron joint ventures.

 For further information members are referred to the US Treasury Resource Center for Venezuela-related Sanctions.